wp-plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.8.8 =
+Improved short code handling, WishList member compatibility and other fixes.

 = 1.8.7 =
 Popups now support custom background and text colors.
 And a handful of fixes!